laffan/obsidian-long-view/README.md

 Long view can also add flags to whole sections of the document using the markdown heading structure.
 This tints the background of the section in both views.

+Section flags now ship with the same flexibility as line flags:

+- **SUMMARY** is a permanent section flag.
+It renders with a subtle gray background in the editor, shows in the filters list, and remains untinted inside the minimap.
+- Add new callout types from the plugin settings and assign their colors; built-in callouts keep their Obsidian defaults.
+- Minimap filters include master toggles for line vs. section flags plus per-type controls, so you can quickly hide or show entire categories.

 To add a section flag, the line immediately following the heading in question must be an Obsidian callout.
-Coloring follows obsidian's existing scheme, as described here : https://help.obsidian.md/callouts .
-In minimap mode, the callout title (but not content block) shows up as .5 opacity text immediately below the heading.
+Coloring follows Obsidian's existing scheme, as described here: https://help.obsidian.md/callouts.
+In minimap mode, the callout title (but not the content block) appears at 0.5 opacity immediately below the heading.

 ## Using Long View

 1. Open any markdown file in Obsidian.
 2. Activate Long View via ribbon icon or command palette (`Long View: Open Long View`).
 3. **Choose your mode**: Click "Minimap" for continuous overview, or "Paged" for print-style pages.
-4. **Use Filters**: In Minimap, click "Filters" to expand a right-aligned toggle list for Text, Numbers, Images, Comments, and any flag types used in the current file.
-Flag entries include a colored dot for clarity.
+4. **Use Filters**: In Minimap, click "Filters" to expand a right-aligned toggle list for Text, Numbers, Images, Comments, all line flags, all section flags, and each detected flag type (entries include a colored dot).
 5. **Navigate**: Click headings, images, or flags to jump the editor to that location.
 6. **Refresh**: Click the ♻️ button to update the view with your latest edits.